nspcc-dev/neofs-api/proto-docs/object.md

 objects.
 Most human users expect to get only object they can directly work with.
 In that case, `$Object:ROOT` filter should be used.

+If `match_type` field is numerical, both `value` field and object attribute MUST be base-10 integers.

 By default `key` field refers to the corresponding object's `Attribute`.
 Some Object's header fields can also be accessed by adding `$Object:` prefix to the name.
 Here is the list of fields available via this prefix: